A Century Of History

 Visited – February 8, 2016

-Throughout 2015, Tracy and I must have said 50 times that we wanted to visit Balboa Park in San Diego due to the fact that it was celebrating its 100th year.
-Well, we finally made it…just in time for Birthday Number 101.
+Throughout 2015, Tracy and I must have said 50 times that we wanted to visit Balboa Park in San Diego because it was celebrating its 100th year.
+Well, we finally made it, just in time for Birthday Number 101.
 Although I had been to Balboa Park numerous times during my college days, it was usually just to play football (and maybe consume a cold beer or two) on one of the spacious grassy areas that surround the park.
 Now, I wanted to come back and see the museums and the architecture, especially since its Moorish influences were quite reminiscent of our recent trip to Spain.

-The park actually has been around since the 1860s.
+The park has been around since the 1860s.
 Balboa Park (1,200+ acres) is larger than Central Park in NYC and Golden Gate Park in San Francisco.
-Originally the property was fairly desolate as there were very few trees.
+Originally the property was mostly desolate as there were very few trees.

 It was a woman botanist, horticulturist and landscape architect by the name of Kate Sessions who would help beautify the park.
 In 1892, Sessions offered to plant 100 trees a year within the park (known then as City Park) as well as donate trees and shrubs around San Diego in exchange for 32 acres of land within the park boundaries to be used for her commercial nursery.